Vehicle to Grid: Your electric car as a power station.

 The electric vehicle revolution will do more than reduce carbon emissions.
 Vehicle-to-grid technology (V2G), can give you ultimate control over your energy, and even make you money.
 Fancy getting your own mini power station?
 Then read on.

 What’s ‘vehicle to grid’ technology?

-‘Vehicle to grid’ technology enables energy stored in electric vehicles to be fed back into the national electricity network (or 'grid') to help supply energy at times of peak demand.
+‘Vehicle to grid’ technology, also referred to as 'V2G' enables energy stored in electric vehicles to be fed back into the national electricity network (or 'grid') to help supply energy at times of peak demand.
 It’s just one technological advancement in a slew of new initiatives like ‘smart charging’ and ‘demand side response’ that are aimed at changing the way individuals, and businesses, use energy in the future.
 In short: the electric car revolution is tied into a whole new way of consuming energy1.

 We’re hurtling towards a place where ‘two-way’ electric car chargers can enable homeowners with electric cars to sell their energy back to the national network.
 It’s a smart idea when you consider that over 90% of cars are parked at any one time2 – which is a lot of energy just sitting there doing nothing.
 This technology will give you the opportunity to manage your energy your way, and potentially become energy self-sufficient, reducing everyone's reliance on energy companies.
 Get solar panels fitted, then adopt vehicle to grid technology and your home could become a private mini-power station!

 What else can vehicle-to-grid technology do?